flxgithub/Login-Flow/reference/google-api/authenticate-with-backend-server.md

  "iat": "1433978353",
  "exp": "1433981953",

- "_comment2": "These seven fields are only included when the user has granted the 'profile' and 'email' OAuth scopes to the application.
+ "_comment2": "These seven fields are only included when the user has granted the 'profile' and 'email' OAuth scopes to the application."

  "email": "testuser@gmail.com",
  "email_verified": "true",
  "name" : "Test User",